Frequently Asked Questions (FAQs)

 Q: Can I bring a calculator or other personal items with me?

 A: You are not allowed to bring any personal items with you including a calculator, food, beverage, smart watch, phone or computer.
 If you bring any of these items with you, you will be asked to power them off and leave them outside of the room or at the front of the room.
 Please do not bring personal items.
+A calculator will be provided to you either through WebXam, or one will physically be provided to you.

-Q: Why is the test so long?
+Q: Why is the exam so long?

-A: The length of each examination is determined by the test development process and is designed to ensure that all relevant areas are covered.
+A: The length of each examination is determined by the exam development process and is designed to ensure that all relevant areas are covered.
 Following good test taking strategies, most people finish the exam within the allotted time frame.

 Q: I have a disability.
 What do I do to get assistance during the exam?